-Among his current clients are a CEO who was recently charged by federal authorities in the FIFA soccer bribery scandal, several students implicated the college admissions scandal, health care providers accused of submitting false claims, and a solar industry executive accused of trade secret theft.
+Among his current clients are a CEO who was recently charged by federal authorities in the FIFA soccer bribery scandal, several students implicated in the college admissions scandal, health care providers accused of submitting false claims, and a solar industry executive accused of trade secret theft.

 His legal career began as a law clerk for legend-of-the-bar Plato Cacheris in Washington, D.C.
 Since then, he has been lead trial and appellate counsel in dozens of criminal and civil cases.

 When not practicing law, Matthew ocean-swims, Pelotons, sings, and plays guitar , all with great enthusiasm and mediocrity.
-He lives in South Pasadena with his wife, Jenny, an amazing college admissions consultant , and their two daughters.
+He lives in South Pasadena with his wife, Jenny who is an amazing college admissions consultant , and their two daughters.

 - Secured dismissal of two separate civil fraud cases seeking over $1 billion from health care providers, and successfully defended those victories before the Ninth Circuit.